-This four-year plan has been developed to ensure that our organization has provided the opportunity for community input concerning senior and disability services in Jackson and Josephine Counties.
-This provides us with a better understanding of the needs of our community, and assists us in prioritizing our services, based on those needs deemed most important by community members.
+This four-year plan has been developed to ensure that RVCOG SDS has provided the opportunity for community input concerning senior and disability services in Jackson and Josephine Counties.
+Community input critically provides a more complete understanding of community needs, which in turn, enabled RVCOG SDS to prioritize its services, based upon those needs deemed to be the most important by the community.

-A copy of the 2021-2024 Four-Year Area Plan is available for public review at the Senior and Disability Services of Rogue Valley Council of Governments program office, 155 North First Street, Central Point, Oregon 97502; Phone (541) 423-1384; Fax (541) 664-7927; and on the Web at www.RVCOG SDS.org.
+A copy of the 2021-2025 Four-Year Area Plan is available for public review at the Senior and Disability Services of Rogue Valley Council of Governments program office, 155 North First Street, Central Point, Oregon 97502; Phone (541) 423-1384; Fax (541) 664-7927; and on the Web at www.RVCOG.org/sds-2.

-A - 2 Mission, Vision, Values:
+A - 2 Mission, Vision, Values